PhilipK-webdev/Contact-Details/README.md

 - Run `npm i` (install server)
 - cd to client
 - Run `npm i` (install react)
-- Create a .env file in the root directory of the app and save your sql server credentials to a a variables:
+- Create a .env file in the root directory of the app and save your MySQL server credentials to a a variables:

   DB_DATABASE,DB_USERNAME,DB_PASSWORD,DB_HOST.